tvarnish/sombrero/README.md

 sudo make install
 ```

 It is also important to note that you will require **g++-4.9** in order to compile Sombrero (as regex is used).
-You can check your installed version of g++ using the command.
+You can check your installed version of g++ using the following command.
 If it says that you have 4.9.x installed, you should be good to go!

 ```
 g++ --version